 A survey of private equity firms conducted by David Teten from HOF Capital shows that the top 15% of PE firms employ a proactive deal origination strategy.
 The largest practitioners of origination programs – including Battery Ventures, Great Hill Partners, Insight Venture Partners, Platinum Equity, Summit Partners, TA Associates, and TCV — typically had between 0.75 and 1.25 dedicated deal sources for every generalist investment professional, according to Teten’s research.

 Dedicated in-house sourcing teams play a critical role: they hunt for potential deals using strategies that rely on relationships, data, and technology.
 Efficient deal originators or business development professionals specialize in different industry verticals to be more effective at finding potential acquisitions.
 Initially, these teams would rely on cold calling companies, investment banks, and other intermediaries to source deals, a strategy that has lost effectiveness over the years.
-Modern origination teams use technology to build and nurture relationships around the industry to find quality deal flow and present them to GPs, buy-side analysts, and other investment team members.
+Modern origination teams use technology and data analytics to build and nurture relationships around the industry to find quality deal flow and present them to GPs, buy-side analysts, and other dealmakers in the firm.

-Many industry insiders are firm believers in the power of a well-trained and focused origination team that understands the market and can source deals and moves them down to other GPs or specialists in the pipeline.
-This origination process frees the originators to hunt for more opportunities once passed down for further evaluation and due diligence.
+Many industry insiders are firm believers in the power of a well-trained and focused origination team that understands the market, can source deals, and moves them down to other deal team members.
+This origination process frees the originators to hunt for more opportunities once they are passed down for further evaluation and due diligence.

-To be successful in today’s environment, your firm needs to have a dedicated team that keeps track of and builds relationships with companies, investment banks, family offices, venture capital firms, industry groups, etc.
+To succeed in today’s environment, your firm needs a dedicated team specializing in relationship-building with companies, investment banks, family offices, venture capital firms, industry groups, etc.

-To get the most value from your in-house deal origination team, they need to be armed with the correct PE tech stack, including a relationship intelligence platform.
+To get the most value from your in-house deal origination team, they must be armed with the correct PE tech stack, including a relationship intelligence platform.

 Manage Relationships at Scale

 Deal Sourcing is an essential step of the deal flow process, and optimizing this stage can give your firm a competitive advantage.
-Optimization does not involve relying entirely on algorithms, online deal sourcing platforms, and automation since these technologies will never replace the power of human relationships when sourcing deals.
+Optimization does not involve relying entirely on LinkedIn, algorithms, and online deal-sourcing platforms to find market trends and discover deals since these technologies will never replace the power of human relationships.

-Relationship intelligence software works by analyzing and assessing your team’s collective network to find the best path for a warm introduction to a company, investor, or expert.
+Relationship intelligence software analyzes and assesses your team’s collective network to find the best path for a warm introduction to a company, investor, or expert.
 The platform also mines the web for real-time intelligence relevant to your network.
-It alerts you about job changes, news, investments, and other relevant insights, allowing you to build and nurture your relationships.
+It alerts you about job changes, news, investments, and other relevant insights, allowing you to build and nurture relationships.
 Equipped with this intelligence, your sourcing teams can find potential proprietary investments (at reasonable valuations) before other firms or banks see them.

 Identify Your Attractive Deal Signals

-There are a lot of potential deals out there, but only a tiny percentage fits your firm’s investing strategy.
-The trick is to identify the ones worth pursuing and discard the others quickly.
-This will make your deal sourcing process faster and more efficient.
+Many potential deals exist, but only a tiny percentage fits your firm’s investing strategy.
+The trick is quickly identifying the ones worth pursuing and discarding the others.
+This will make your deal-sourcing process faster and more efficient.

 PE firms evaluate an average of 80 opportunities to make one investment.
-And rightfully so, if your firm is deploying millions to acquire a company, you need to make sure it fits your investment thesis.
-Efficient firms can go through this process quickly by monitoring for data points – or signals – to indicate suitability.
+And rightfully so.
+If your firm is deploying millions to acquire a company, you must ensure it fits your investment thesis and market position.
+Efficient firms can quickly go through this process by monitoring for data points—or signals—to indicate suitability.

-For example, you might look for specific industries, geographic location, revenue on earnings reports or a proven management team.
-You might turn your attention to companies that hire a new CFO or companies looking to divest from subsidiaries or family businesses looking to sell, etc.
+For example, you might look for specific industries, geographic locations, revenue on earnings reports, growth potential, or a proven management team.
+You might also consider companies that hire a new CFO, companies looking to divest from subsidiaries, or a startup looking for a buyout.

 To successfully monitor these signals at scale, you’ll need to leverage several pieces of technology.
-You’ll need to monitor financial reports, scan for news stories, keep tabs on social media (especially the accounts of high profile journalists and influencers), and communicate with investment bankers and other sources of deal information.
-Having a CRM that integrates with various tools like CrunchBase and PitchBook is necessary to identify the right signals and make sense of all the data.
+You’ll need to monitor financial reports and datasets, scan for news stories, monitor social media (especially the accounts of high-profile journalists and influencers), and communicate with investment bankers and other sources of deal information.
+A CRM that integrates with various tools like CrunchBase and PitchBook is necessary to identify the right signals and make sense of all the data.

 Assign Scores to Your Opportunities

-Even if a potential deal gives you the right signals, that doesn’t mean it’s ready for investment at this point.
+Even if a potential deal gives you the right signals, that doesn’t mean it’s ready for investment.
 Some are more likely or profitable than others.
 So it’s wise to score each deal to distinguish them from one another and prioritize them in your strategy.

 How you score your deals is highly subjective, so we can’t lay out an exact plan for you.
 You’ll need to identify and give weights to metrics and data points relevant to your investing strategy.
 For instance, you might score a company highly if they are family-owned and operated, whereas another private equity firm may not care about that data point.

 You’ll need to review your scoring schema carefully and be prepared to adjust manually.
-Context is important here, as well.
-For instance, a high number of job postings could mean the company is growing rapidly or that they have a hard time retaining talent.
+Context is also important here.
+For instance, a high number of job postings could mean the company is growing rapidly or that it is having trouble retaining talent.

 To uncover trends, gain a deeper understanding of a particular market and assign scores to opportunities, there are multiple analytics tools PE firms can incorporate into their technology stack.
 Read this article to learn more about the PE technology stack.